Inverse Laplace transform based on Widder's method for Tsallis exponential: Introduction

-The work is organized as follows: In Section 2, we give a brief introduction to the Laplace transform, Post-Widders technique and the Tsallis $q$-exponential.
-The Laplace and inverse Laplace based on type - I kernel is defined in the third section.
+The work is organized as follows: In Section 2, we give a brief introduction to the Post-Widder's technique and the Tsallis $q$-exponential.
+The single and multivariable Laplace transform based on type - I kernel is defined in the third section.
+The inverse transform based on complex integration method is also defined in the same section.
 The properties of Laplace transform are derived in Section 4.
-In Section 5 we give the $q$-generalization of the Post-Widder's method for the inverse Laplace transform.
-The Laplace transform and the inverse Laplace transform based on the Widder's method for different functions are computed in Section 6.
-As an application of this method we calculate the density of states of a $D$-dimensional classical ideal gas and a linear harmonic oscillator from the partition function using the Post-Widder's method based inverse Laplace transform.
+In Section 5, we give the $q$-generalization of the Post-Widder's method for computing the inverse Laplace transform for both the single variable and the multivariable case.
+The Laplace transform and the inverse Laplace transform based on the Widder's method for a simple function is computed in Section 6.
+We also compile a table consisting of the $q$-generalized Laplace transform and its inverse for some elementary functions.
+For the inverse transform the calculations were done using both the complex integration method and the Post-Widder's method and the results obtained through these two different methods agree with each other.